 POOLE: Yeah, thank you.

 I don't know anything about chess but the big deal here is supposed to be HAL in some way misinforming Frank on the chess game, such as HAL says "Queen to Bishop 3" when he should have said Queen to Bishop 6.
-His saying Queen to Bishop 3 seems to be what one should say if they're playing the white pieces and HAL is playing the black.
+His saying Queen to Bishop 3 seems to be what one should say if they're playing the white pieces, which would be Frank, and HAL is playing the black.

 There is another entirely different way of looking at HAL's prognostication of the bishop taking the queen and the knight taking the bishop.
 It's going to look nuts, but here it is.